signalogic/SigSRF_SDK/mediaTest_readme.md

 There are also several wav files generated, including individual stream, merged, and N-channel, which can be opened with Windows Media Player, Audacity, Hypersignal, etc.

-Command line arguments in the above examples are explained in [Command Line Quick-Reference](#user-content-commandlinequick-reference_main).
+Command line arguments and options in the above examples are explained in [Command Line Quick-Reference](#user-content-commandlinequick-reference_main).

 Below are more command line examples, taken from pcaps found in the [the Brno University Nesfit repository](https://github.com/nesfit/Codecs/tree/master/PCAPs):